HichamBC/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10) 9-divide_and_rule file is a script that prints the result of POWER divided by DIVIDE, followed by a new line.
 11) 10-love_exponent_breath file is a script that displays the result of BREATH to the power LOVE.
 12) 11-binary_to_decimal file is a script that converts a number from base 2 to base 10.
+13) 12-combinations file is a script that prints all possible combinations of two letters, except oo.